cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 - [ ] HASH SALT not set yet
 - [ ] Install with standard profile instead of minimal
 - [ ] Needs testing in terms of fresh install from composer
 - [x] Determine if `apt` buildpack is still necessary with `drupal-console`, as it may use PHP libraries instead of the mysql command line.
-Answer: not needed
+  - ~Answer: not needed~ Still need mysql for `drush`, even though it's not needed for `drupal site-install`
 - [ ] Drupal install requires more than 256MB; need to drop memory limit from 512MB on install back to default 128MB.

+### More notes

+ Sync config path       :  sites/default/files/config__ULBmII0cfQoLIWYss4CSIu1GKJXGgSXkW8sJfxRaHTwzCE2xvootYCHpM6XFDiDF5lVKQu
+                           JeA/sync